 Information & Education programs focus on the practical, from what to expect from treatment to how to balance practical concerns such as finances, working, health insurance as well as the emotional side of the disease.

-Freedom From Smoking®
+Freedom from Smoking®

 Freedom from Smoking® is a seven-week workshop sponsored by the American Lung Association designed to provide support and skills needed to quit smoking.
-Sessions are led by an experienced facilitator who understands the unique challenges of quitting.
+Sessions are led by an experienced facilitator who understands the challenges of quitting.
 The cost of the program is $20, which is refundable upon successful completion of the program.
 To register, call 866-426-7539 or 630-978-6700 or sign up at online.

 Giving Back Society